Skip to Content

 We’ve all gone on trips that sucked.

-It rained the whole two weeks you were in the Hawaiian island of Kauai.
+Maybe it rained the whole two weeks you were in Hawaii.

-You got food poisoning followed by a bad cold and then twisted your ankle in Myanmar.
-(Actually, our Myanmar trip was fabulous, but that’s not the point…)
+Or you got food poisoning, followed by a bad cold, and then you twisted your ankle in Bali.
+(Actually, our Bali trip was fabulous, but that’s not the point…)

-It's not fun when rain and cold weather ruins your beach holiday.
+It's not fun when rain and cold weather turns your holiday into a bad vacation.

 It’s not fun when rain and cold weather ruins your beach holiday